 But for someone like me what it really means is that you can take multiplayer Mario Kart with you wherever you go.
 And since the Switch supports on-the-go multiplayer, it means the Switch gives you multiplayer Mario Kart wherever you are.

 Nintendo Switch Review: Graphics

 The Switch has great graphics.
 Sure, it won’t match a PS4 Pro or a gaming laptop, but it doesn’t have to.
 It’s a Nintendo console, and as someone who remembers playing a GameBoy Color, this thing is just miles and miles ahead.
 It’s just insane that this thing exists.

 The Switch gives you multiplayer Mario Kart wherever you go

 You’ve probably heard that battery life is decent, but not great.
 This is true.
 I average somewhere between two and maybe three hours tops.
 On the one hand, given the graphics and svelte size of this thing, it’s not bad–but it sure can’t match an iPad or a laptop.
 Still, given that the Switch is best enjoyed in small doses, I think this is more than sufficient for most people.

 It’s in the backpack, but it’s only used when I’m with other people.

 The world’s first modular console

 The Switch is an incredibly bold bet by Nintendo.
 They’ve created a system that has the power of a home console but the portability of a GameBoy.
 There would’ve been so many ways to screw this up.
 The controllers could’ve sucked, or a certain bit of the system could’ve been unreliable.
 But it works perfectly.
 It just works so well and it’s actually incredible Nintendo pulled it off.
-You should probably buy one, but keep reading for our more detailed thoughts.
+You should probably buy one.

 Nintendo Switch review: The verdict